mozerpol/NotesFromLearning/README.md

 _____

-Below I'll put some intresting links, which I decided to save.
+Below I'll put some intresting links, which I decided to remember.

 1. https://eduinf.waw.pl/mapa.php - date of access: 15.10.2021 - page in my
 mother language, a lot of informations at high school level about IT.